kura52/sushi-browser/README.md

 # New Features

+#### New function(v0.210)
+- Implemented Mobile Panel (similar to Blisk) (Windows and Linux only) (Main Menu > Mobile Panel)
+- Implemented Mobile Sync Scroll (Windows and Linux only) (Main Menu > More Tools > Enable Mobile Panel Sync Scroll)
+- Developer Tools improved docking to window.
+(Windows and Linux only)
+- Fixed a bug that right-click menu of Developer Tools was not displayed.
+(Windows and Linux only)
+- Added rocker gesture (Windows only) (Settings > General > Enable Rocker Gestures)
+- Added batch to add to Windows default browser (add_to_default_browser.cmd)
+- Improved to focus on the address bar even when a new tab page does not appear on the top page
+- Implemented status bar function (Window Sub Menu> Always Show Status Bar)
+- Implemented hover function of status bar (Window Sub Menu> Show Status Bar on mouse hover)
+- Updated Muon to its own customized version of 8.0.7 (Chromium 68.0.3440.84)
+- Updated to Muon customized version 8.0.7.
+(Chromium 68.0.3440.84)
+- Fixed a lot of bugs.

 #### New function(v0.201)
 - Renew "Sync Data" (Add setting page, AES256 encryption of stored data, Select sync data). (* Experimental)
 - "Maximize Panel" is added to the right menu of the tab.